yjose/elazizi.com/src/content/blog/2023-09-14-react-native-workflows-for-react-native.md

         run: pnpm type-check
 ```

-This workflow will run the type-check on every push to the `main/master` branch and on every pull request to `main/master`.
+This workflow will run the type check on every push to the `main/master` branch and on every pull request to `main/master`.
 If it's a pull request, it will add the check to the PR as well as annotate the code with the errors using reviewdog.

 ## 2. Linting with ESLint